Eromtap/Super-simple-ML/README.md

 I also wanted to see if I could create something in which the inputs acted as both inputs and weighted nodes and make it work.
 No hidden layers whatsoever and to my surprise, it actually works!
 I dont know if one could really call this a neural network, but thats what I called it and it's staying lol.
 It is undoubtedly machine learning however.
 I was surprised at how simple I could make this project and have it actually work.
+Hell, I think there are more lines of comment than code!
 It's not elegant, it's not pretty, but dammit it works.
 For anyone wanting to get a handle on some of the basic principles of ML and doing so in the absolute simplest way imaginable, I encourage you to check this out.
 While this is a simple project, I found that I quite like some of the things I stumbled on and am going to explore them further.
 I left all my notes and frustrated comments in the code.
 I hope these will serve to both enlighten and entertain.
 They clearly show my thought processes.